TrawlingAttack/VQ-PassGPT/README.md

 # 🔐 VQ-PassGPT - DGT Password Generation

-This repository implements **VQ-PassGPT**, a Transformer-based password guessing model that incorporates structural pattern guidance, vector quantization, and a divide-and-conquer generation strategy (DGT).
-This README explains how to generate passwords using the `DGT_gen.py` script.
+This repository implements **VQ-PassGPT**, a Transformer-based password guessing model that incorporates structural pattern guidance, vector quantization, and a divide-and-conquer generation strategy.
+This README explains how to generate passwords using the `D&C-GEN.py` script.

 ---